lowsky/gh-dashboard-relay/README.md

     git clone https://github.com/lowsky/dashboard
     cd dashboard

-    cd server ; yarn ; cd -
+    # Install the dependencies of the react app and
+    # installs the server's dependencies, too:
     yarn

-then run these steps for simple dev mode
+then run

-    yarn run start-server

-in another terminal, start the web app:

-    yarn run start
+    yarn run dev

-    # it opens the web app in the browser
+for a simple dev mode where it starts the server and the web app in parallel.

 ### Built-in GraphQL-backend